hegoimanzano/ICASCM2025/04_analysis.md

 ---
 ### Analysis with Python (advanced)

-Analysing the MSD and density profiles from LAMMPS with Python should be easier than running TRAVIS, but you need sufficient expertise to understand your needs and prepare a LAMMPS input file capable of performing the analysis _on the fly_.
+Analyzing the MSD and density profiles from LAMMPS with Python should be easier than running TRAVIS, but you need sufficient expertise to understand your needs and prepare a LAMMPS input file capable of performing the analysis _on the fly_.
 If you did it correctly, you should have the data files with the mean square displacement and the density profiles.
 Open the files and plot them with Python.

 For comparison, perform the same analysis with TRAVIS and check whether both methods yield the same result.
 The results should be equivalent, with only minor differences arising from the smoothing algorithms used by TRAVIS.
-If you have time, explore other options available in TRAVIS, such as RDFs, autocorrelation plots, etc. Some of these properties cannot be computed directly with LAMMPS and may be difficult to code.
+If you have time, explore other options available in TRAVIS, such as RDFs, autocorrelation functions (ACFs), etc. Some of these properties cannot be computed directly with LAMMPS and may be difficult to code.